Do The Maths

 Karen Willcox, Director, Oden Institute for Computational Engineering and Sciences; Professor of Aerospace Engineering and Engineering Mechanics; University of Texas at Austin

-Karen will deliver a presention at our 2024 workshops, "Adventures at the Interfaces of Mathematics, Computing and Aerospace".
-She will also give a public lecture at UNSW on Thursday 6 June.
+Karen delivered a presentation at our 2024 workshops, "Adventures at the Interfaces of Mathematics, Computing and Aerospace".
+She also gave a public lecture at UNSW on Thursday 6 June.

 Karen Willcox is Director of the Oden Institute for Computational Engineering and Sciences, Associate Vice President for Research, and Professor of Aerospace Engineering and Engineering Mechanics at The University of Texas at Austin.
 She is also External Professor at the Santa Fe Institute.
 Before joining the Oden Institute in 2018, she spent 17 years as a professor at the Massachusetts Institute of Technology, where she served as the founding Co-Director of the MIT Center for Computational Engineering and the Associate Head of the MIT Department of Aeronautics and Astronautics.
 Prior to joining the MIT faculty, she worked at Boeing Phantom Works with the Blended-Wing-Body aircraft design group.
 She is a Fellow of the Society for Industrial and Applied Mathematics (SIAM) and a Member of the National Academy of Engineering (NAE).